stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ## Integration

-Finally we start work on our first demo application:
+Finally we can start work on our first demo application:

 ```java
 public class TriangleDemo {